matthias-reis/carda-gatsby/content/articles/2022/03/m-andres-1.md

 seoTitle: Thot – "Méandres" – Post-Music Review
 description: Thot already released their new EP on March 11th.
-So the three songs "Euphrate", "Bateleur", and "Sleep Oddity" are already available digitally and on CD/vinyl.
+So the three songs "Euphrate", "Bateleur", and "Sleep Oddity" are already available digitally and on CD.
 excerpt: Thot already released their new EP on March 11th.
-So the three songs "Euphrate", "Bateleur", and "Sleep Oddity" are already available digitally and on CD/vinyl.
+So the three songs "Euphrate", "Bateleur", and "Sleep Oddity" are already available digitally and on CD.
 Under the direction of Thot founder Grégoire Fray, the post-music collective has once again created something unique.
 image: https://storage.googleapis.com/cardamonchai-media/2022-03-17/thot-meandres-le-bateleur-png-imagine-383838_000000_1024_768/640.webp
 copyrigt: Thot